less/old-lesscss.org/templates/pages/reference.md

     0.015707317311820675; // sine of 1 gradian

 ###asin
 Calculates arcsine (inverse of sine) function.
-Returns number in radians e.g. a number between -&Pi; and &Pi;.
+Returns number in radians e.g. a number between -&Pi;/2 and &Pi;/2.

 Parameters: